earlybird3010/practice_projects/Foundations/Calculator/README.md

 ## Roadmap

 - [x] Implement simple operations: addition, subtraction, multiplication, and division
-- [ ] Implement a close option.
+- [x] Implement an exit option.
 This way, the program doesn't stop after performing 1 computation.
 - [ ] Error handling: handle division by 0 and invalid inputs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>